Netgalleria/arska-node/README.md

 ## Energy and production meterin

 ### Shelly 3EM energy meter
 Reads consumed and sold energy information from the meter (http query) and calculates net net consumption for current period.
+[More info](https://github.com/Netgalleria/arska-node/wiki/Configure-Shelly-3EM-for-Arska-Node)

 ### Inverter with Fronius Solar API
-Solar power production values energy (cumulated) and current power can be fetched from Fronius inverter.
+Solar power production values energy (cumulated) and current power can be read from a Fronius inverter (Solar API).
 Tested with FRONIUS Eco 27.0-3-S .
+[More info](https://github.com/Netgalleria/arska-node/wiki/Configure-Fronius-Solar-API-inverter-connection)

 ### Inverter with SMA Modbus TCP
-Solar power production values energy (cumulated) and current power can be fetched from SMA Inverter via Modbus TCP interface.
-Tested with STP8.0-3AV-40 (Sunny Tripower 8.0).
+Solar power production values energy (cumulated) and current power can be read from a SMA Inverter via Modbus TCP interface.
+[More info](https://github.com/Netgalleria/arska-node/wiki/Configure-SMA-inverter-Modbus-connection)

 ## DS18B20 temperature sensor
 Currently one sensor is supported per a Arska Node device.
 The sensoer is optional, but needed if you want to have multiple target temperature levels depending on conditions.
 For example a water heater temperature target could be 90 °C, when there is extra solar power, 60 °C when cheap electricity is available and 45 °C otherwise.
 The sensor must be in contact with the boiler, hot water pipeline or another object you are measuring.